yandexmobile/metrica-sample-dotnet/README.md

-# Yandex.Metrica for Apps sample for .NET, Windows Phone and Windows Store applications
+# Yandex.Metrica for Apps sample for Windows Phone, Windows Store, .NET 4.5

 ## What this is